 Pamela Tiet, Ph.D.

 Pamela Tiet, Ph.D. is originally from California where she earned her B.S. in Bioengineering from the University of California, Berkeley.
 She later graduated from City of Hope with a Ph.D. in Biological Sciences with an emphasis on nanotechnology under the guidance of Jacob Berlin, Ph.D.
 During this time, she worked on developing a biosensor to detect Staphylococcus aureus using oligonucleotide-functionalized gold nanoparticles and on the synthesis of silica-coated paclitaxel nanocrystals for the purpose of loading onto tumor-tropic neural stem cells for targeted drug delivery.
-Pamela was accepted into the NIH Carolina Center for Nanotechnology Training Program as a T32 postdoctoral fellow at UNC.
-While at UNC, she focused on cancer immunotherapy under the mentorship of Kristy Ainslie, Ph.D. and Jenny Ting, Ph.D.
+During her time with the NIH Carolina Center for Nanotechnology Training Program as a T32 postdoctoral fellow at UNC, she focused on cancer immunotherapy under the mentorship of Kristy Ainslie, Ph.D. and Jenny Ting, Ph.D.
 Dr. Tiet is now an Associate Scientist at United Therapeutics.